KIDS COVID Q&A – BASKETBALL

 What are some ways I can share the court with my friends?

 Bring your own basketball and play a few games where you’re spaced out across the court.
 These include classics like;

 - Around the World

 Now that outdoor courts are open how can I keep myself safe while going out to practice?

-Outdoor courts are open to go and play but group gatherings still cannot exceed 5 people and physical distancing measures are still in place so keep your 2-metre distance.
+Outdoor courts are open to go and play but group gatherings cannot exceed 10 people (as of June 12) and physical distancing measures are still in place so keep your 2-metre distance.
 On the outdoor courts near your house when other kids show up to play could be a situation where physical distancing is a challenge and right now you are advised to wear a mask in those scenarios.
 So bring a mask and hand sanitizer to the court in case some other neighbours show up and always wash your hands before and after playing.

 How can we play basketball but also keep a 2 metre distance?